pvnick/data_structures_and_algorithms/projects/1/input/cdal/cdal.md

 void push_back(const T& element)
 ------------

-* Inserts a new item to the back of the list by converting the current tail to a non-dummy node containing the item and adds a new tail
+* Inserts a new item to the back of the list calling insert() with the position defined as one past the last stored item
-* Decrements size by one
-* If a new node cannot be procured due to memory constraints, an error message is outputted to stderr and std::bad_alloc is thrown
 * It would be an error if, after pushing, size() returned anything besides one plus the old value returned from size()

 T pop_front()
 ------------

+* Wrapper for remove(0)
-* Removes the node at head->next and returns its stored item
+* Removes the node at item_array[0] and returns its stored item
-* Points head->next to the node which the removed node pointed to
-* Decrements the list size
 * If the list is empty then throw an out-of-range error
-* It would be a runtime_error if, after checking that the list is non-empty and prior to popping, head->next == tail.
-This would indicate internal list state corruption.
+* It would be an error if, after popping, size() returned anything besides the old value returned from size() minus one

 T pop_back()
 ------------

+* Wrapper for remove(size() - 1)
-* Removes the node at position (size() - 1), returning its stored item
+* Removes last stored node, returning its item
-* Points preceding_node->next to the tail
-* Decrements the list size
 * If the list is empty then throw an out-of-range error
-* It would be a runtime_error if, after checking that the list is non-empty and prior to popping, head->next == tail.
-This would indicate internal list state corruption.
+* It would be an error if, after popping, size() returned anything besides the old value returned from size() minus one

 T remove(size_t position)
 ------------

-* Removes and returns the the element at the specified position, shifting the subsequent elements one position to the "left."
+* Removes and returns the the element at the specified position, shifting the subsequent elements one position to the "left" by traversing from the specified slot to the end of the array and moving each item to its preceding slot
-* May only be caled with positions *less than* the current list size
+* May only be called with positions *less than* the current list size
-* It would be a runtime_error if, after checking that the list is non-empty and prior to removing, head->next == tail.
-This would indicate internal list state corruption.
+* It would be an error if, after removing, size() returned anything besides the old value returned from size() minus one

 T item_at(size_t position) const
 ------------